⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 ⚠️ What Could Go Wrong

-Revenue from mobile internet usage and data packages for subscribers.
+Revenue from mobile subscriptions, voice, and data services.

 🎯 WHY THIS MATTERS